Crisis on Earth-X: Home media

-All four episodes and the behind-the-scenes featurette "Inside the Crossover: Crisis on Earth-X", were released on Blu-ray and DVD in Region 1 along with the rest of Arrow's sixth season on August 14, 2018, with The Flash's fourth season on August 23, with Supergirl's third season on September 18, and with Legends of Tomorrow's third season on September 25.
+All four episodes and the behind-the-scenes featurette "Inside the Crossover: Crisis on Earth-X", were released on Blu-ray and DVD in Region 1 along with the rest of Arrow's sixth season on August 14, 2018, The Flash's fourth season on August 23, Supergirl's third season on September 18, and Legends of Tomorrow's third season on September 25.
 The four episodes were released together on a separate DVD on September 3, 2018, in Region 2, and September 5 in Region 4.
-Unlike the previous crossover, "Invasion!", the episodes of "Crisis on Earth-X" were not released as a seamless cut; this was due to "union rules regarding credit" according to Marc Guggenheim.